greg-raven/grus/_posts/2021-03-11-thank-you-for-opposing-merrick-garland.md

 When Senator Cotton asked Garland whether the FBI can indefinitely delay firearms purchases, Garland said that he had "no opinion"!

-At his Judiciary Committee hearing, Garland wouldn’t promise to keep his DOJ from trying to overturn the Heller decision.
-He said, "I can’t promise \[that I won’t argue for overturning Heller\]."
+At his Judiciary Committee hearing, Garland wouldn't promise to keep his DOJ from trying to overturn the Heller decision.
+He said, "I can't promise \[that I won't argue for overturning Heller\]."
 (Emphasis added.)
 Seriously!

 But Garland let his true colors show when, concerning the semi-auto ban, Garland said, "I think the president is entitled to pursue \[a ban on commonly-owned firearms\]."